tv2-oss/bifrost-gateway-controller/doc/basic-datapath.md

     hostname: "foo.example.com"
 ```

-Additionally, developers define routing from the gateway to the
+Additionally, the team SRE/developer persona define routing from the
-`foo-site` Kubernetes service with the following `HTTPRoute` resource:
+gateway to the `foo-site` Kubernetes service with the following
+`HTTPRoute` resource:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1beta1